Multi-UAV Coverage Planning with Limited Endurance in Disaster Environment: Conclusion Future Work

 \subsection{Weight Redundancy}

-When the above three problems do not exist, there is another problem that may affect the quality of local solutions because UAV often faces several uncovered reachable vertices in the eight-neighborhood with the same $r$ as shown in \Cref{fig:Problems Overview} Weight Redundancy (a).
-These solutions may be equivalent and redundant at the current step, but from the perspective of the overall MAEl-CPP task, they have apparent differences.
+When the above three problems are solved, Weight Redundancy may affect the quality of the local solutions because a UAV often faces several uncovered reachable vertices in the eight-neighborhood having the same $r$ (\Cref{fig:Problems Overview} (d) above).
+These local solutions may be equivalent and redundant at the current processing step, but from the perspective of the overall MAEl-CPP task, they have apparent differences.

-So we use VwRR to solve this kind of problem.
-The solution is shown in \Cref{fig:Problems Overview} Weight Redundancy (a), and the pseudo-code is shown in \Cref{fig:Algorithm Overview}.
-The cells' average heat-value and the corresponding vertices' average Eff-weights in the green box are significantly higher than those in the blue and yellow boxes, so when $\eta_{nxt }$ is specified as the green vertex \textbf{C}, we have a higher Eff-weight in the next few coverage steps because potential efficiency is optimized.
+Thus, we employ the VwRR method to solve this problem, as illustrated in \Cref{fig:Problems Overview} (d) below with the corresponding pseudo-code presented in \Cref{fig:Algorithm Overview} Algorithm 4.
+The cells' average heat-value and the corresponding vertices' average Eff-weights in the green box are significantly higher than those in the blue and yellow boxes, so when $\eta_{nxt }$ is specified as the green vertex \textbf{C} in the green box, we have a higher Eff-weight in the next few coverage steps because the potential efficiency is optimized.